 Menounos Confronts Her Ex-Stylist At An MTV Party About Missing Dolce and Gabbana

 Menounos’ defamation woes began in June 2011 at an MTV party in Hollywood.
-While schmoozing, Maria spotted her ex-stylist, Lindsay Albanese.
-Apparently, Menounos and Albanese had contentious parting of the ways awhile back, because at the party, in high dudgeon, Menounos approached Albanese and declared loudly, “Dolce & Gabbana won’t lend to me anymore because they said you never returned anything!”
+While schmoozing, Maria spotted her ex-stylist, *Alicia*(not real name).
+Apparently, Menounos and Alicia parted ways awhile back; but at the party, Menounos approached Alicia and loudly declared, “Dolce & Gabbana won’t lend to me anymore because they said you never returned anything!”

 [DUN, DUN, DUN!]